TheJacksonLaboratory/jax-omero-transfer/README.md

 - Is the image identification problem still an issue?
 - How deep do we go graph-wise?
 - Data reimport is still necessary on the destination, right?
 So anything generated at import time doesn’t need to be captured on the JSON file
 - Is a reimport-less workflow even possible?

+## Questions about ome-types approach
+- Do we need to map image IDs across servers or can the xml itself be used to manage the import?
+- Do we need to think differently about how to handle plates (e.g., Project/Dataset has no meaning for plate data)